stwind/gradle-jni/README.md

 # JNI Project With Gradle

-A sample project setup/workflow for building JNI libraries with Gradle for references.
+A sample project setup/workflow for building JNI libraries (C++) with Gradle for references.

 Features